archman-dev/website/.github/instructions/docs/build-article.v1.0.0.md

 - [ ] Operational considerations section provided (SLO/SLI, rollout/rollback, limits) or explicitly N/A with reason.
 - [ ] Security/privacy/compliance and observability sections provided or explicitly N/A with reason.
 - [ ] Edge cases addressed (empty/null, large inputs, timeouts/retries, idempotency/concurrency, multi-tenant data isolation) where applicable.

+## 32. References Section Placement

+1. The 'References' section must always be the last section in the document, regardless of whether external sources are cited.
+This ensures consistency and clarity across all documentation articles.